telerik/winforms-docs/telerik-presentation-framework/raddragdropservice.md

 # RadDragDropService

 **RadDragDropService** represents a service that manages drag and drop actions if the **AllowDragDrop** property for the respective control is set to *true*.
-It exposes the following properties:
+While the dragged object should implement the **ISupportDrag** interface, the drop object should implement the **ISupportDrop** interface.
+The service exposes the following properties:

 * **ValidCursor**: Gets or sets the cursor to be used when a valid drop target is hit-tested.